 Let’s imagine a stock is in a long-term uptrend, confirmed by its price trading above the 50-period EMA.
 A trader spots a positive divergence on the TSI during a price pullback, suggesting the downtrend is losing steam.

 The entry is not taken on the divergence alone.
 Instead, the trader waits for the price to break above a short-term resistance level.
-The final confirmation is that this breakout occurs on higher-than-average volume, and at the same time, the TSI crosses above its signal line.
-This combination of a long-term trend filter (EMA), momentum signal (TSI), and volume confirmation creates a robust, high-probability trade setup.
+The final confirmation is that this breakout occurs on higher-than-average volume (ideally confirmed by the best volume indicator for forex trading).
+At the same time, the TSI crosses above its signal line.

 7. Comparing TSI with Other Momentum Oscillators